jerryhgladinet/docs/deploy/source/index.rst

 ------------

 Welcome to the CentreStack Server Deployment Guide.
-This guide describes deployment tasks for CentreStack, the managed file synchronization and sharing solution that focuses on local file server cloud-enablement.
+This guide describes deployment tasks for CentreStack, a managed file synchronization and sharing solution that focuses on local file server cloud-enablement.

 CentreStack includes the CentreStack server, which runs on the Microsoft